smartgov-liris/SmartGovSimulator/README.md

 The framework is sufficiently generic to handle any graph-based multi-agent simulation.

+# Documentation

-For concrete examples and tutorials, check the [wiki](https://github.com/smartgov-liris/SmartGovSimulator/wiki).
+For concrete examples and tutorials, check the [wiki of this repository](https://github.com/smartgov-liris/SmartGovSimulator/wiki).

-For the complete java API, check the online [javadoc](https://smartgov-liris.github.io/SmartGovSimulator/).
+For the complete Java API, check the online [javadoc](https://smartgov-liris.github.io/SmartGovSimulator/).

 # Gradle dependency